Scientific Name

 Description

 Cleistocactus winteri subsp. colademono, also known as Cleistocactus colademononis, is an attractive cactus with light green, cylindrical stems densely covered with white, hair-like spines.
-It is an epilithic cactus that grows on rocks in its natural habitat, branching at the base.
+It branches at the base and grows as an epilithic cactus on rocks in its natural habitat.
+The stems can grow up to 8.2 feet (2.5 m) long and 2.8 inches (7 cm) in diameter, upright at first, becoming pendent with age.
 The common name Monkey's Tail refers to the appearance of the stems.
-The stems can grow up to 8.2 feet (2.5 m) long and 2.8 inches (7 cm) in diameter, upright at first, becoming pendent with age.

-The flowers are bright red and appear from late spring to early fall.
+The bright red flowers appear from late spring to early fall.
 They can reach up to 3.2 inches (8 cm) in length and 2 inches (5 cm) in diameter.
-The fruits are reddish, more or less spherical, and contain black seeds.
-They can grow up to 0.5 inches (1.2 cm) in diameter.
+The reddish, more or less spherical fruits contain black seeds and can grow up to 0.5 inches (1.2 cm) in diameter.

 Hardiness